Powered Industrial Trucks

 Training and Outreach Services

-The presentations on powered industrial trucksmaterials handling for general industry, and struck by/caught between can be used to assist with employee training.
-This pre-recorded webinar on powered industrial trucks can also be accessed at any time.
+The presentations on powered industrial trucks, materials handling for general industry, and struck by/caught between can be used to assist with employee training.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.